Puss in Boots (2011 film)

 Development began following the release of Shrek 2 in 2004.
-Originally titled Puss in Boots: The Story of an Ogre Killer, it was announced as a direct-to-video film to be released in 2008.
-In October 2006, the film was re-slated as a theatrical release due to market conditions and DreamWorks Animation's realization that the Puss character deserved more, with Shrek the Third (2007) director Miller joining the project as the director.
-Guillermo del Toro signed as an executive producer in September 2010.
-This was the first film from DreamWorks Animation to be partly made in India with a Bangalore studio owned by Technicolor, which had mainly worked on TV specials and DVD bonus material, spending six months animating three major scenes in the film.
+Originally titled Puss in Boots: The Story of an Ogre Killer, it was announced as a direct-to-video film, scheduled to be released in 2008.
+In October 2006, the film was redeveloped as a theatrical release, with Shrek the Third (2007) director Miller joining the project.

-Puss in Boots had its world premiere on October 16, 2011, aboard the Royal Caribbean International's cruise ship Allure of the Seas, docked in Fort Lauderdale, Florida at the time, and was released in theaters on October 28, 2011 in 2D, Digital 3D and IMAX 3D formats.
-Puss in Boots received positive reviews from critics and was a box office success, grossing $555 million on a production budget of $130 million.
+Puss in Boots had its world premiere on October 16, 2011, aboard the cruise ship Allure of the Seas, and was released in theaters in the United States on October 28 by Paramount Pictures.
+The film received generally positive reviews from critics and was a commercial success, grossing $555 million on a production budget of $130 million.
 At the 84th Academy Awards, the film was nominated for Best Animated Feature.

-A television series spin-off from the film titled The Adventures of Puss in Boots premiered on Netflix in January 2015 and concluded in January 2018 after six seasons.
-A sequel set after the Shrek films, titled Puss in Boots: The Last Wish, was released on December 21, 2022.
+A television series spin-off, The Adventures of Puss in Boots, premiered in January 2015, and a sequel, Puss in Boots: The Last Wish, was released in 2022.